truevis/bse-recorder/README.md

 ## Usage

 1. Download the latest release
-2. Run `AudioRecorder.exe`
+2. Run app can use bash "dotnet run --project AudioRecorder.csproj" or the release EXE
-3. Click "Start Recording" to begin
+3. Click "Record" to begin capturing system audio
+4. Use "Pause" to temporarily halt recording without stopping
-4. Click "Stop Recording" when finished
+5. Click "Stop" when finished
+6. Preview your recording with the "Play" button
+7. Click "Save" to convert and store as MP3
-5. Your MP3 file will be saved in the selected output directory
+8. Your MP3 file will be saved in the selected output directory

+## MP3 Quality Options

+The application offers multiple quality presets for MP3 encoding:
+- Low (128 kbps) - Smaller file size, good for voice recordings
+- Medium (192 kbps) - Balanced quality and size
+- High (256 kbps) - Better quality for music
+- Extreme (320 kbps) - Maximum quality, larger file size

+## Building from Source

+1. Clone the repository
+2. Open the solution in Visual Studio 2022
+3. Build the solution
+4. Run the `publish.bat` script to create a standalone executable

 ## License